jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-03.md

 Together.

-Her phone rang—actually rang, not just texted—and she answered before thinking about supervision or structure or rules.
+Her phone rang—actually rang at 2:17 AM—and Sophia answered in the dark, heart already racing because middle-of-the-night calls meant something was wrong or something was so right it couldn't wait.

-"Hey," Ethan said, voice rough with exhaustion and anticipation.
+"Hey," Ethan said, voice rough with exhaustion and something else.

-"Hey yourself.
-It's two AM."

-"I know.
-I'm sorry.
-I just needed to hear your voice.
-The real thing, not supervised Wednesday calls."

-"My parents are asleep."

-"I know.
-I'm breaking the rules.
-Are you going to report me?"

-Sophia smiled in the darkness.
-"Absolutely not."

-They were quiet for a moment, just breathing across the connection, the comfort of knowing the other was there.

-"I'm scared," Ethan said finally.

-"Of what?"
+"Are you okay?"

+"I'm breaking the rules."
+He said it quietly, deliberately.
+"We're supposed to do scheduled supervised calls.
+This is neither scheduled nor supervised.
+Your parents are asleep.
+Mine think I'm asleep.
+And I don't care anymore, Sophia.
+I needed to hear your voice without performance, without audience.
+Just you."

+Her throat tightened.
+The vulnerability in his voice—raw and unguarded in a way supervised calls never allowed.

+"I'm glad you called."

-"That we've built this up too much.
-That five days will be awkward or disappointing or not enough.
-That what I need to tell you will change how you see me."
+"I'm scared," he admitted.
+"That tomorrow—today now, I guess—when I get there, it won't be what I've been imagining for seventy days.
+That we've built this up too much in our heads and reality will be awkward or disappointing or prove that distance was actually easier than proximity."

-"Nothing changes how I see you."

-"This might."

-"Then we'll deal with it."
-Sophia rolled onto her side, phone pressed to her ear.
-"Whatever it is, we're in this together.
-That's what all of this has been about.
-Not avoiding hard things.
-Facing them as partners."

-"Partners," he repeated.
-"Yeah.
-That's what we are."

-"So stop being scared and get some sleep.
-You have a flight in six hours."

-"Bossy."

-"Someone has to be, and you're clearly not going to be rational about this."

-He laughed, soft and fond.
-"I missed you so much it stopped feeling like missing and started feeling like amputation."

-"Dramatic."

-"Accurate."
-He yawned.
+"Nothing about you disappoints me."

+"You don't know what I'm going to tell you.
+This thing I've been working on—it's big, Sophia.
+It changes everything.
+And I don't know if you'll think I'm brave or insane or if you'll look at me differently after."

+"Probably both.
+I usually think both things about you simultaneously."
+She rolled onto her side, phone pressed to her ear, pulling his hoodie tighter around her shoulders.
+"Brave and a little bit insane.
+That's kind of your brand."

+He laughed, and some of the tension left his voice.
+"I've missed this.
+Just talking to you without worrying about who's listening or what we're allowed to say.
+Without performing for parents or lawyers or judges."

+"Me too."
+Sophia closed her eyes, imagining him in his dorm room fifteen hundred miles away, lying in the dark the same way she was.
+"What time is your flight?"

+"Six AM.
+I should sleep."

+"You should definitely sleep."

+"But I want to stay on the phone with you until dawn and just exist in this space where we're breaking rules and it feels like freedom instead of rebellion."

+"That sounds perfect," Sophia admitted.
+"But also you'll be completely miserable on a six AM flight if you don't sleep.
+And I want you coherent when you get here, not a zombie who slept through his alarm."

+"Worth it, though.
+Losing sleep to talk to you without supervision."

+"Not worth it.
+Sleep.
+Tomorrow—today—you'll be here, and we'll have five whole days of existing in the same space.
+Breaking rules in person."

+"Supervised."

+"Still real.
+Still us.
+Still better than phone calls."

+"Still real," he agreed, and she heard him shifting, settling.
 "Okay.
-Sleep.
+Sleeping.
+But Sophia?"

+"Yeah?"

+"Thank you for answering.
+For always answering when I call, even when I'm breaking rules or falling apart or being irrational at two in the morning."

+"Always."
+She meant it.
+"That's what this is.
+We answer when the other calls.
+No matter what."

+"No matter what," he echoed.
+"Okay.
 Six hours.
-Then I'm wheels-up."
+Then wheels up.
+Then I'm there."

 "Then you're here."

-"Then I'm there."

-"Goodnight, Ethan."

-"Goodnight, Sophia.
-See you tomorrow."

-"Tomorrow."
+"See you soon."

+"So soon."

-They hung up, and Sophia lay in the dark with her phone against her chest and finally, finally felt sleep approaching.
+They hung up, and Sophia lay in the dark with her phone against her chest, his voice still echoing in her ear.
+The intimacy of that call—unsupervised, unguarded, just them in the middle of the night being honest about fear and hope—felt more precious than any supervised Wednesday conversation.

-Tomorrow.
+Tomorrow he'd be here.
+Real and solid and present.

+After seventy days.

 After everything.

 Tomorrow.

+She fell asleep with his hoodie wrapped around her and woke four hours later to her alarm, feeling both exhausted and more awake than she'd been in months.

+Today.

+Finally, impossibly, today.